October 2024 Iranian strikes on Israel: Strikes

 Videos geolocated by CNN showed a significant number of Iranian rockets hitting the Nevatim Airbase.
 Iranian media claimed that several of Israel's most advanced aircraft had been destroyed, but provided no evidence to support this assertion.
 Tel Nof Airbase, which is thought to store Israel's nuclear bombs, appeared to have been struck by several ballistic missiles, with at least one impact resulting in secondary explosions, most likely from stored munitions.
 The headquarters of the Mossad near Tel Aviv were targeted, but escaped damage, with the closest ballistic missile apparently landing approximately 500 meters away and no other impacts reported.
 In some cases, the IDF censor barred Israeli media from publishing the exact locations of missile impacts and the extent of the damage.
 A Washington Post video analysis showed that at least two dozen Iranian missiles broke through air defenses and struck or landed near three intelligence and military targets, including 20 direct hits to the Nevatim airbase and three striking the Tel Nof airbase.
 A later report gave an expert estimation that 32 missiles had struck the Nevatim base, some close to hangars where F-35s were parked, with no apparent major damage to the base.
 Satellite images from Planet Labs analyzed by Decker Eveleth showed at least one destroyed building and one damaged concrete hangar in addition to several craters.
-Eveleth assessed the accuracy of the Nevatim strike to reflect an average 800-900m CEP for the missiles used.
+Eveleth assessed the accuracy of the Nevatim strike to reflect an average 800–900 m CEP for the missiles used.
 In addition, two missiles hit near the Mossad's headquarters near Tel Aviv.
 Accordingly, the Post suggested that this Iranian attack was more successful than the previous one in April.
 Satellite images taken after the attack showed four apparent impacts of Iranian missiles at the Nevatim base.
 One caused a large hole in the roof of a hangar complex near the southern runway.
 Another missile appeared to have struck a road on the base.
 The IDF said Iranian missiles damaged "office buildings and other maintenance areas" at its air bases but that no soldiers, weapons or aircraft were hit.

 Iran claimed that some missiles they launched hit Israeli positions in the Netzarim Corridor in the Gaza Strip, where there was ongoing fighting between Hamas-led Palestinian forces and the IDF.

 The IDF reported intercepting "a large number" of missiles, while Pentagon spokesperson Patrick S. Ryder confirmed that two United States Navy destroyers launched about a dozen interceptors against Iranian missiles.
-National Security Advisor Jake Sullivan mentioned that other U.S. "partners" also helped thwart the attack, but did not specify who they were.
+National Security Advisor Jake Sullivan mentioned that other US "partners" also helped thwart the attack, but did not specify who they were.
 Jordan stated that its air defenses intercepted missiles and drones over Jordanian airspace during the incident.